CMD Research and Outreach

 Dr. Amy L. Weiss' Research and Service

 - Research: Dr. Weiss was trained in the development of children's language as well as the nature and treatment of children's language disorders.
 Her research reflects her interest in the pragmatic component of language learning, or how children whether they are diagnosed with Specific Language Impairment, or have hearing losses, or also stutter, use the language that they have in their repertoire.
 The recipient of an NIH grant to study the conversation factors that promote fluency or exacerbate stuttering in young children who stutter, Dr. Weiss continues to be interested in how language and stuttering interface.
-Many of the M.S. students who complete directed essay projects with Dr. Weiss focus on this area of interest or analyzing data collected through the SKIP program (Super Kids/Interactive Play) program developed by her colleagues Geraldine Theadore and Amy C. Laurent.
-Children who participate in the SKIP program have particular problems in terms of appropriately using communication to promote social interaction.
-More recently, Dr. Weiss has extended her interest in children with social challenges to working in collaboration with personnel at the Disability Services for Students program at URI to provide comprehensive support services for URI students with diagnoses on the autism spectrum.
-This program, called the Communication Coaching Project, involves both graduate and undergraduate students in the provision of intervention to facilitate social communication skill development and promote executive functioning skills to enhance academic success.
-She is currently working with colleagues on a national level involved in similar programs in several scholarly endeavors to determine effectiveness of these programs to successfully support college students on the autism spectrum during their uniersoty careers.
+Many of the M.S. students who complete directed essay projects with Dr. Weiss focus on this area of interest or analyze data collected through the Communication Coaching Program (CCP), a program developed with her colleague Pamela Rohland, Director of Disability Services for Students at URI to provide comprehensive support services for URI students with diagnoses on the autism spectrum.
+The CCP involves both graduate and undergraduate students as communication coaches and peer coach respectively, in the provision of intervention to facilitate these students’ development of appropriate social communication skills and executive functioning skills to enhance academic success.
+She is currently working with colleagues on a national level involved in similar programs in several scholarly endeavors to determine effectiveness of these programs to successfully support college students on the autism spectrum during their university careers.